cloudflare/cloudflare-docs/products/analytics/src/content/graphql-api/getting-started/execute-graphql-query.md

 order: 60
 ---

-# Use curl to query the GraphQL API
+# Use curl to query the Analytics API

-You can submit a query you built up in the GraphiQL client as a payload in the `data` field of a POST request to the GraphQL API.
+You can submit a query built with the GraphiQL client as the payload in the `data` field of a POST request to the Analytics API.

-The advantage of executing the request with [curl](https://curl.se/) is that you can redirect the response to a file, and execute other post processing methods.
+The advantage of executing the request with [curl](https://curl.se/) is that you can redirect the response to a file and execute other post processing methods.

 The GraphQL endpoint requires valid JSON, so you must pass the query as the _value_ part of a JSON _key:value_ pair with a key named "query".